jgwinnett/DWP-Test-Application/README.md

 ## Usage

+Requirements:
+* Java 11 installed
+* A functional network connection.

 ### Get code + Installation

 From the repository you are reading this (presumably Github) copy the repository code URL (i.e. `https://github.com/bubbayaga/dwp-test.git`) and `git clone $url` onto your machine.

-To install the application run `mvn clean install`
+To install the application ensure you are within the cloned directory and run `mvn clean install`

 ### Starting the application